italia/spid-cie-oidc-php/README.md

 ```
 On the first run the setup will ask for configurations.
 All configurations will be saved in the ./config directory.

+The repository also provides example projects to set up a complete SPID/CIE OIDC Federation.<br/>
+Read how to set up a federation with the [WordPress Example Project](doc/example-wordpress/README.md).
+Read how to set up a federation with the [Drupal Example Project](doc/example-drupal/README.md).

 ## Contribute